MJ-meo-dmt/panda_editor/README.md

 This is a POC rather than a commercial engine or a replacement for Panda3D itself.

-> **0.4.36 stability note:** editor shutdown is bounded and diagnostic.
-If Panda/graphics cleanup stalls after heavy texture, lighting or physics work, the isolated viewport process is terminated rather than being allowed to hold the desktop application open indefinitely.

 ## Features at a glance

 - Scene Outliner with hierarchy, grouping, multi-select, duplicate/delete/reparent and transform gizmos.